-The Council is refreshing its risk management policy and approach whose main priorities are the robust systems of identification, evaluation and control of risks which threaten the Council's ability to meet its objectives to deliver services to the public.
+The Council updated its Risk Management policy and strategy in August 2022 whose main priorities are the robust systems of identification, evaluation and control of risks which threaten the Council's ability to meet its objectives to deliver services to the public.
+Internal Audit's assessment in March 2024 was that assurance is substantial in relation to the Council's Risk Management Policy and application of the policy at a strategic level.

-The Acting Chief Financial Officer (the Section 95 officer) is responsible for the proper administration of all aspects of the Council's financial affairs including ensuring appropriate advice is given to the Council on all financial matters.
+The Chief Financial Officer (the Section 95 officer) is responsible for the proper administration of all aspects of the Council's financial affairs including ensuring appropriate advice is given to the Council on all financial matters.

 The Council's system of internal financial control is based on a framework of financial regulations (updated in June 2022), regular management information, administrative procedures (including segregation of duties), management supervision and a system of delegation and accountability.
+This remains reliant on the staff within the framework to ensure management supervision and accountability are diligently enforced.